jkkummerfeld/1ec-graph-parser/format-conversion/README.md

 5. `(((A , B) , C) and D)`
 6. `((A ,) (B ,) (C and) D)`

-For head rules, the six variants we define (j[0-5]) change the head in conjunctions:
+For head rules, the six variants we define (j[0-5]) change the head in coordination:

 0. First non-punctuation
 1. First conjunction